CCFNUM/RastClipper/README.md

 is the number of interior pixels coloured *i* divided by the total number of interior pixels (subject + all clips).

+In the same loop, the **pixel coordinates** (I, J) of each interior pixel are accumulated per colour.
+Dividing by the pixel count gives the average pixel position, which is then converted back through the inverse viewport mapping (pixel → normalised [-1, 1] → input coordinates) to produce the overlap centroid in the caller's original 2-D coordinate system.

 ## API

 ```cpp